 We understand the aesthetic appeal of polished concrete floors – chic, minimalist and industrial it works as an ideal and neutral canvas that is anything but boring.
 However, the physical properties of polished concrete floors can be far from ideal – unforgivingly hard, cold underfoot and likely to crack.
 A Sphere8 poured resin floor with our MOTION finish can provide the perfect solution with a crack-free guarantee.
 As experts in resin flooring with years of experience, Sphere8 offers an unparalleled service in the supply and installation of poured resin concrete look floors – giving you peace of mind that you have trusted your polished concrete floors to the experts.

 Our carefully curated collection of ‘polished concrete’ greys are chosen for this exact reason.
 Either way, whilst polished concrete floors can be limited in available colours, our floors are composed of the very pigment you choose – giving a saturated, opaque finish.
-With our unique BrecciaSphere finish you can also imitate a polished concrete terrazzo floor with mixed aggregate of your choice – all with the same seamless properties.
-An almost inifite choice for replicating a polished concrete floor.
+With our unique BrecciaSphere finish you can also imitate terrazzo polished concrete floors with mixed aggregate of your choice – all with the same seamless properties.
+An almost inifinite choice for replicating polished concrete floors.

-Installed as a thick section concrete, with a coloured 'dry-shake' hardener powerfloated into the wet cement surface, this is the original and ultra heavy duty polished concrete.
+Installed as a thick section concrete, with a coloured 'dry-shake' hardener powerfloated into the wet cement surface, this is the original and ultra heavy duty polished concrete floors.

-In the past this system was more suited to Wallmart warehouses, however the aesthetic has caught the eye of designers everywhere.
+In the past this system was more suited to Walmart warehouses, however the aesthetic has caught the eye of designers everywhere.

 It is a thick, heavy floor needing generally 75mm-100mm depth as a minimum and you will have to cut joints into the surface to allow the concrete to shrink in a controlled way.
 It is often tricky to install in residential setting due to the weight and thickness.